-- Once a revised Illinois Plumbing Code takes affect and rainwater harvesting for nonpotable indoor use no longer requires a code variance, CMAP could develop a paper that offers rationale, examples, and guidance for support and implementation of this action.
-Such activity will be most useful in groundwater-dependent communities. - Slight text revisions.
+• Once a revised Illinois Plumbing Code takes affect and rainwater harvesting for nonpotable indoor use no longer requires a code variance, CMAP could develop a paper that offers rationale, examples, and guidance for support and implementation of this action.
+Such activity will be most useful in groundwater-dependent communities.